Krishn108/Practicals/README.md

 Worst Fit Algorithm
 The worst-fit algorithm searches for the largest free partition and allocates the process to it.
 This algorithm is designed to leave the largest possible free partition for future use.

+ALGORITHM(handwritten):-
+First Fit Algorithm
+ Traverse the list of memory blocks.
+ For each block, check if it has enough space to accommodate the process.
+ If a block is found that fits, allocate it to the process.
+ If no suitable block is found, the process must wait.
+Best Fit Algorithm
+ Traverse the list of memory blocks.
+Find the smallest block that is large enough to accommodate the process.
+Allocate the process to this block.
+If no suitable block is found, the process must wait.
+Worst Fit Algorithm
+Traverse the list of memory blocks.
+Find the largest block that is large enough to accommodate the process.
+Allocate the process to this block.
+If no suitable block is found, the process must wait.

 CODE:-
 #include <stdio.h>